Available with Spatial Analyst license.

 If the input raster is of floating-point type, only the Mean, Maximum, Median, Minimum, Percentile, Range, Standard Deviation, and Sum statistics are available.

 When a circular, annulus-shaped, or wedge-shaped neighborhood is specified, some of the outer diagonal cells may not be considered in the calculations since the center of the cell must be encompassed within the neighborhood.

-Input NoData cells may receive a value in the output if the Ignore NoData in calculations option is checked, provided at least one cell within the neighborhood has a valid value
+Input NoData cells may receive a value in the output if the Ignore NoData in Calculations option is checked, provided at least one cell within the neighborhood has a valid value.

 The input raster.

-The statistic type to be calculated.
+Specifies the statistic type to be calculated.

 The default statistic type is Mean.